 Recommended policies for Professional Services companies

-These coverages form the foundation of any risk management program for ecommerce companies
+These coverages form the foundation of any risk management program for Professional Services Companies:

 General liability offers broad protection against some of the most fundamental risks companies face.
 Known as “slip-and-fall” or “all-risk” insurance, this policy covers personal or property damage and bodily injury occurring on the business premises.